 Chamisoso Canyon – 0.7 mile to Chamisoso Road.
 Park in lots just east of highway.
-To access Cedro Peak area trails, ride up Chamisoso Road about 50-75 yards and take the well-defined trail on the right or continue east on Chamisoso Road to FR 462.
-You can continue on to the bottom of Coyote Trail.
+To access Cedro Peak area trails, ride up Chamisoso Road about 50-75 yards and take the well-defined trail on the right or continue east on Chamisoso Road.

 Tunnel Canyon – 2 miles to trailhead parking on right.
-Follow trail up to saddle (one short, steep climb) and continue straight to access Otero Canyon or turn right on rocky uphill west ridge of Otero Canyon.
-Where the trail splits, go left down into Otero Canyon.
+Follow trail up to saddle and continue straight to access Otero Canyon or turn right on Westridge Tr.
+05268.
 Do not cross the military withdrawal boundary.
 Area is patrolled by military police.
-Mostly smooth, fun singletrack.

 Otero Canyon – 3.2 miles to trailhead parking on right.
 Ride up canyon and turn around at military withdrawal boundary.
-Or, about ¾ mile up Otero Canyon, take Trail 236 either left to east ridge of Otero Canyon or right to Tunnel Canyon Trail and west ridge of Otero Canyon.
-Lots of smooth, fast trail; some gnarly climbs and descents.
+Or, about ¾ mile up Otero Canyon, take either Gnasty Tr, 05057 on the left or Westridge Tr.
+05268 on the right.

 Sandia Mountains Eastern Slopes – Along NM 536: